sproutfund/website_evergreen/index.md

         description:
         features:

-          - name:  "2007"
+          - title: "2007"
             image: "/photos/covers/2007.jpg"
             link:  "local://year/2007/"
-            summary: "The Sprout Fund invested in new ideas that responded to community requests for proposals and travelled across the region to cultivate projects in celebration of Pittsburgh’s 250th anniversary."
+            description: "The Sprout Fund invested in new ideas that responded to community requests for proposals and travelled across the region to cultivate projects in celebration of Pittsburgh’s 250th anniversary."

 ---